AN/FPS-20 Early Warning Radar

-The AN/FPS-20 was a widely used L band early warning and ground-controlled interception radar system employed by the United States Air Force Air Defense Command, the NORAD Pinetree Line in Canada, the USAF CONAD in the continental United States, and a variety of other users.
+The AN/FPS-20 was a widely used L band early warning and ground-controlled interception radar system employed by the United States Air Force Air Defense Command, the USAF CONAD in the continental United States, the NORAD Pinetree Line in Canada, where they were known as AN/FPS-508, and a variety of other users.
 The design started life as the Bendix AN/FPS-3 in 1950, was upgraded to the FPS-20, then spawned over a dozen different variants as additional upgrades were applied.
 The FPS-20 formed the backbone of the US air defense network through the early Cold War with over 200 units deployed.
 Most FPS-20 sites were replaced by modern equipment in the late 1960s, although a number were turned over to the FAA, modified for air traffic control use, and became ARSR-60s.

 The first AN/FPS-3 arrived in December 1950, slated for installation at Eniwetok Atoll to control aircraft involved in the atomic bomb tests of early 1951.
 Over the next few years, 48 FPS-3s were installed to replace older systems in the Lashup Radar Network.
 The FPS-3 and was also produced as the AN/MPS-7, a mobile version.
 The system used two 5J26 magnetrons at 750 kW peak power, operating at 1300 MHz a 400 Hz pulse repetition frequency (prf) and 2 microsecond pulse width.
 The antenna was driven at three fixed speeds of 3.3, 5 or 10 RPM, normally operating at 5.
 Many of the operating modules were mounted on the rotating platform, with the output signals fed via slip rings to amplifiers and displays at the base of the unit.

 The FPS-3 was limited to about 55000 feet altitude, which was seen as a limitation in light of new jet-powered bombers known to be in development in the USSR.
 This led to the development of the AN/GPA-27 add-on unit, increasing the altitude to 65000 feet.
 Installations began in 1956.
 New-build units from Bendix with this equipment pre-installed became the AN/FPS-20 in 1957.
 Otherwise similar units with an antenna from General Electric were known as the AN/FPS-20B.
 The slotted-waveguide antenna pictured above the AN/FPS-20 is for the associated IFF system.